Application Needs: Mobile

 Audio Codec: A mobile decoder also may support only a specific audio codec, for example MPEG-1, Layer 2 or AAC.
 Again, a mobile encoder must have the flexibility to provide audio encoding compatible with the audio decoding capabilities of the mobile device.

 Bit Rate: In addition to restricted decode capabilities, mobile devices generally have limited bandwidth and storage space.
 For video on demand, highly compressed files download more quickly and take up less storage space.
 For live streaming over a wireless network, the lower the bandwidth, the less likely video is to stutter, skip or freeze during play-out.
-Consequently, the ability of an encoder to provide highly compressed video, frequently below 1Mbps, can be vitally important.
-Similarly, the ability of an encoder to support highly compressed audio codecs like AAC-LC or HE-AAC can be a significant bit rate savings for mobile devices that can decode these formats.
+For stored video, the preferred solution these days is as simple as ABC, or Adaptive Bitrate Coding, where devices dynamically measure available bandwidth and switch from higher to lower bandwidth playouts as required by fluctuations in streaming rates.
+Similarly, the ability of an encoder to support highly compressed audio codecs, like AAC-LC or HE-AAC, can be a significant bit rate savings for mobile devices that can decode these formats.

 Frame Rate: One way to effectively improve live streaming to mobile devices is to use a reduced frame rate.
 Although NTSC SD and 1080i HD television both use rates of 30 frames per second (fps) for interlaced video, film is traditionally shot at a lower 24fps rate—and even 24fps is higher than really necessary.
 The human eye will transform a succession of still images into the perception of smooth motion at any rate down to about 10fps.
 The eye’s willingness to accept low frame rates means the ability of an encoder to output reduced frame rates (compared to normal TV standards) can be an effective way to support live streaming of quality video on bandwidth-limited mobile devices.
 For 30fpps NTSC inputs, fps reductions of one-third (20fps), one-half (15fps), and even two-thirds (10fps) are useful.
 For 25fps PAL inputs, the corresponding reductions are one-fifth (20fps), two-fifths (15fps), and three-fifths (10fps).